oat0054/oat0054.github.io/Power Query (M) Script Folder/m-query-reason-list.md

 # 📂 Reason Mapping

 ### 🎯 Business Objective
 In Salesforce, "Loss Reasons" are often captured as raw text or multi-select picklists.
-To create a meaningful **Lost Sales Analysis Dashboard**, these reasons must be:
+To create a meaningful **Lost Deals Analysis Dashboard**, these reasons must be:
 1.  **Standardized:** Categorized into High-level "Main Reasons" (e.g., Pricing, Product).
 2.  **Ordered Logically:** Sorted by the sales stage journey rather than alphabetically.